Last Updated on 17 January 2026 by Cycloscope

 Entry fee and the hike to Kelimutu

-We heard there’s a secret hike from Moni that lets you bypass the ripping off entry fee.
-Indeed, the ticket costs 3000 rupees for the locals (20 cents) and a steep and unreasonable 10€ for us buleh (12 on Sundays!).
+We heard there’s a secret hike from Moni that lets you bypass the ripping-off entry fee.
+Indeed, the ticket costs 3000 rupees for locals (20 cents) and a steep, unreasonable 10€ for us buleh (12€ on Sundays!).

 The third lake, Tiwu Ata Mbupu, is some 500 meters away, so there’s really nothing to hike up here.
 You’ll be done in one hour.

 It’s very important to know that, almost every day, clouds gather above the Kelimutu in the early afternoon, making it nice and misty at first, and then totally invisible.
-Keep in mind this if you plan to do the whole hike from Moni or go in the afternoon.
+Keep this in mind if you plan to do the whole hike from Moni or go in the afternoon.

 Air Panas, the Kelimutu Hot Springs